|

 I have had my work published in Third Wednesday (three times so far) and Chanterelle's Notebook, and have performed at the Music Hall Jazz Cafe, the Scarab Club in Detroit, and as part of the Day of Poetry events at Macomb Community College.
 The Audio page offers samples of my performance work; below are drafts and poems I've chosen to make available via Creative Commons.
+Castoffs (also posted on the Audio page) We call them cast-offs, things we put aside for others torummage and hold and treasure and own.

 The lovers who had you and threw you away